tgirke/GEN242-2018/pages/mydoc/mydoc_homework_07.md

 {% endhighlight %}

-Before attempting to solve this homework section please read the vignette _Counting reads with `summarizeOverlaps`_ ([here](http://bioconductor.org/packages/release/bioc/html/GenomicAlignments.html)) from the `GenomicAlignments` package that defines the the `summarizeOverlap` function .
+Before attempting to solve this homework section please read the vignette _Counting reads with `summarizeOverlaps`_ ([here](http://bioconductor.org/packages/release/bioc/html/GenomicAlignments.html)) from the `GenomicAlignments` package that defines the `summarizeOverlap` function .

 ## B. Read counting of different feature types
-- __Task 2__: Compute strand-specific count tables for the positive (sense) strand for the following feature types:
+- __Task 2__: Compute strand-specific count tables for the positive (sense) strand of the following feature types:

    1. Genes
    2. Exons